-A third useful tool is the S curve that tracks the resource burn rate to ensure the project expenditure reduces appropriately, particularly at the end of a project.
-This careful management of the resource burn rate is important for IAM projects since there are always additional tasks, such as system documentation, that are often not properly accommodated in the project schedule at project inception.
+A third useful tool is the S curve, which tracks the resource burn rate to ensure the project expenditure reduces appropriately, particularly at the end of a project.
+In the example above, the Actual Cost curve is not adhering to the 'S' shown in the scheduled work curve.
+Management of the resource burn rate is important for IAM projects since additional tasks, such as system documentation, are often not properly accommodated in the project schedule at project inception.
 These should not be added to the scope of the project.
-Instead, they should preferably be completed as part of standard operations (i.e., outside the project).
+Instead, they should be completed as part of standard operations (i.e., outside the project).